 - Parrot AR Drone – This can be controlled via wifi and has GPS and cameras on board

 The rest is up to you!

-The event will be held at our office at Harwell Campus on September 12/13th, you are welcome to crash overnight too.
-To register for the event click here and add yourself to our group and event on Facebook to join the discussion!
+The event will be held at their office at Harwell Campus on September 12/13th, you are welcome to crash overnight too.
+To register for the event click here and add yourself to the group and event on Facebook to join the discussion!

 My Humax YouView box died recently and I’ve had a craving to build a new DVR, I’ve still the tuners left over from my previous HTPC the JukeboxHD.

 For frequent readers you’ll know I’ve been trying Linux more and more so to start with I tried building a Kodibuntu based HTPC using an old laptop.
 After a few days of playing I still couldn’t get my tuners to be picked up so decided to give Mediaportal a go.
 I used this on my first HTPC way back when with some success but never for live TV, I have to say it’s come along a great deal as within 20 minutes I was watching live TV from my old HD HomeRun tuners.
 I decided that before taking the plunge, and waiting for payday, I ran on the old laptop for a few weeks to make sure it was stable and it was.